maartje/NeuralImageCaptionGeneration/README.md

 **Step 3: Dowload data**

-Copy the train and test files to the directory 'data/input' following the filepaths as given in 'config\_show\_tell.json'.
+Copy the train, validation and test files to the directory 'data/input' following the filepaths as given in 'config\_show\_tell.json'.
 We used the flickr30k dataset for this project.

-# Run tests
+# Runing the tests

 ```console
 $ cd NeuralImageCaptionGeneration